grafana/k6-docs/src/data/markdown/docs/02 javascript api/04 k6-data/1-SharedArray.md

 import { SharedArray } from 'k6/data';

 const data = new SharedArray('some name', function () {
+  // here you can generate the data dynamically or open files and do additional processing
-  // it's important to open big files (generate a big amount of data) inside this function const f = JSON.parse(open('./somefile.json'));
+  // it's important to open large files inside this function to avoid memory saturation const f = JSON.parse(open('./somefile.json'));
   return f; // f must be an array
 });